The Bankrate promise

 This card lets you redeem rewards for direct deposits, statement credits, gift cards or purchases with select merchants (such as Amazon and PayPal).

 Why should you get the Citi Diamond Preferred?

-If you’re not a huge fan of rewards and are mostly interested in paying off debt, the Citi Diamond Preferred is a better option since you’ll get a 0 percent APR on balance transfers for 21 months (15.99 percent to 25.99 percent variable APR thereafter), which is currently the longest 0 percent APR period for balance transfers offered.
+If you’re mostly interested in paying off debt, the Citi Diamond Preferred is a better option since you’ll get a 0 percent intro APR for 21 months on balance transfers made in the first four months (18.24 percent to 28.99 percent variable APR thereafter), which is currently one of the longest 0 percent intro APR periods for balance transfers offered.
 Here are some of the other reasons to pick this card: